frealmyr/rPi-MatrixDisp/README.md

 # rPi-MatrixDisp
-Project written in Python for displaying information on a 20x4 dot matrix display with a RaspberryPi.
+Project written in Python for displaying information on a 20x4 dot matrix display with a RaspberryPi over i2c.

 The code currently stores XML data from yr.no to a local file for extracting relevant weather data to be displayed every hour.